fabianleibinger/IntelligentInfrastructureMobileApp/backend/README.md

-# Parking app backend & ROS communiaction to parking management system
+# Parking app backend & ROS communication to parking management system

 The parking app has a connected backend which can be addressed via HTTP requests.
 Therefore, the backend opens a python flask server.
 IP address and port as well as the name of the parking garage can be modified in the config.properties file.